Spring Garden Revival

 Seasonal Planting Calendar & Weather Coordination for Plainville’s New England Climate

-Timing is critical for successful garden establishment in Plainville’s variable New England climate.
-Spring (April–May) is the primary planting window, once soils are workable and risk of late frost (monitored via National Weather Service Boston/Norton) has passed.
-Fall (September–early October) is ideal for perennial root establishment, but avoid planting less than six weeks before the first hard freeze.
-Summer planting (mid-July–August) is discouraged except for container plants with intensive watering.
-Be mindful of Nor’easters and freeze-thaw cycles, which can impact both soil structure and plant survival.
+The optimal planting window in Plainville is spring (April–May), when soils are workable but not waterlogged.
+Monitor late frost risks using the National Weather Service Boston/Norton or Albany forecasts.
+Fall planting (September–early October) is ideal for perennials, allowing root establishment before winter; avoid planting less than six weeks before the expected hard freeze.
+Summer planting is discouraged except for container-grown plants, which require intensive watering.
+Be mindful of Nor’easters and freeze-thaw cycles, which can impact both new and established plantings in the region.

 Water Management Guidelines & Irrigation Coordination with Plainville Water Department